Couple’s happy retirement on hold until son moves out

 Dear Mr.CBB,

-I’ve been an avid reader of your blog for a couple of years now and I’m hoping you could help us to understand what we are doing wrong with our son.
+I’ve been an avid reader of your blog for a couple of years, and I hope you can help us understand what we are doing wrong with our son.

-We’ve told him on many occasions to broaden his horizons but for some reason he wants to stick close to home.
-He has no other siblings so we think he might want to be around for us when we get older for when we may need help.
+He has no other siblings, so we think he might want to be around for us when we get older and when we may need help.

-On the other hand we want him to explore the world and enjoy his younger years building up a career and hopefully get married and have kids someday.
+On the other hand, we want him to explore the world and enjoy his younger years building up a career, and hopefully, he will get married and have kids someday.

-My husband and I want to start taking trips and enjoying the money we worked hard for in order to retire early.
+My husband and I want to travel and enjoy the money we worked hard for to retire early.

-What should we do so we can enjoy a happy retirement whilst seeing our son building his life?
+What should we do so we can enjoy a happy retirement while seeing our son build his life?

 ~Carol & Pete